To celebrate Bastille Day, we revisit Jono Fleming’s Coq Au Vin – French flair in the form of a classic comfort dish.

 Coq au Vin

-8 pieces of chicken (mix of drumsticks and wings)
+8 chicken pieces (mix of drumsticks and wings)

 8 French shallots (golden shallots), thinly sliced